MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/item-documents.md

 3. Choose the **Print** button.

-## Creating an Item Writing\-Off Act
+## Creating an Item Writing-Off Act
- The following procedure shows how to create an item writing\-off act.
+ The following procedure shows how to create an item writing-off act.

 1. In the **Search** box, enter **Item Shipments**, and then choose the related link.